frm/uminho/README.md

   - [Software Systems Development & Databases](https://github.com/frmendes/uminho/tree/master/03/DSS_BD) - a Habitat For Humanity management thingy.
   - [Distributed Systems](https://github.com/frmendes/uminho/tree/master/03/SD) - stock management software
   - [Computer Graphics](https://github.com/frmendes/uminho/tree/master/03/CG) - a solar system.
 With a teapot that's also a meteor \\m/
+  - [Computer Communications](https://github.com/frmendes/uminho/tree/master/03/CC) - we didn't even finish this one.
+We were supposed to make a game that broadcasted songs across multiple clients or something.
   - [Language Processing & Compilers](https://github.com/frmendes/uminho/tree/master/03/PL) - We started off with a small set of projects using Flex and ended up with a small language that runs on a stack-based VM.
   - [Knowledge and Reasoning Representation Systems](https://github.com/frmendes/uminho/tree/master/03/SRCR) - Artifical Intelligence.
 A set of projects using Prolog to represent knowledge and neural networks for the reasoning part.